-Firefly is a community of some of the most creative people from New England and beyond.
-The making and sharing of art is one of the central pillars of our collective vision.
-To this end, we come together in the woods once a year to be inspired by the environment, each other and our creations.
+Firefly attracts some of the most creative people from New England and beyond.
+Making and sharing art is one of the central pillars of our collective vision.
+To this end, we come together in the woods once a year to be inspired by the environment, each other, and our creations.

-All levels of creativity are welcome at Firefly; from your first attempt at artistic expression to gallery quality works.
+All levels of creativity are welcome at Firefly, from your first attempt at artistic expression to gallery-quality works.
 If you are just beginning to explore your creativity, Firefly is an ideal environment in which to experiment.
-Experienced artists and their work are welcome as well, and the entire creative range in between.
-Here the strange and unusual is welcome.
-Your art does not have to be approved by a curator, or be financially successful in order to be valuable or impress anyone.
-Here you will find a home and an open-minded audience for whatever your creative impulses bring forth.
+Here, the strange and unusual is welcome.
+Your art does not have to be approved by a curator or be financially successful to impress us; you will find a home and an open-minded audience for whatever your creative impulses bring forth.

 Bringing Art to Firefly

-If you want your art to be listed on our website and in the What/Where/When guide for the event, be sure to fill out a What/Where/When Form before the deadline so we can add your project to the 2014 Art listings.
-If you have any questions, contact the Art and Theme Camp Placement team.
+- If you want your art to be listed on our website and in the What/Where/When guide, fill out a What/Where/When Form and a Placement Listing Request before the deadline so we can add your project to the art listings.
+If you have any questions, contact the Art and Theme Camp Placement team at email@example.com.

 Types of Art

 Firefly creates a unique relationship between the natural and the artificial.
 Some of our favorite memories are of works of art placed in special natural environments where they suddenly seem to belong.
 In past years, Firefly explorers have come across a rose garden in the woods, a glowing galaxy in the meadow, disco balls hung from trees, and a winged, mossy frog sitting above a brook.
 We would love to see more sculpture and installation art, and we have plenty of space for it.